Nutrition and diet can be very confusing topics, with so many differing opinions….

-2. Variety of healthy protein sources including fish and seafood, lean meat and pultry, legumes, nuts and seeds
+2. Variety of healthy protein sources including fish and seafood, lean meat and poultry, legumes, nuts, and seeds

 5. Herbs and spices to flavour foods, instead of adding salt.

-* Water is always the prefered beverage of choice.
+* Water is always the preferred beverage of choice.

 * You can find more information about Healthy Eating Guidelines on the Eat For Health Website…

-You don’t need to spend a fortune on the latest super foods to eat healthy, most of these healthy foods that are recommended can easily be found in your local supermarket, and you don’t even need to waste time walking down every aisle.
-Here at 55Plus Active and Ageless we like to do what we call “Perimeter Shopping.”
+You don’t need to spend a fortune on the latest superfoods to eat healthily, most of these healthy foods that are recommended can easily be found in your local supermarket, and you don’t even need to waste time walking down every aisle.
+Here at 55Plus Active and Ageless, we like to do what we call “Perimeter Shopping.”

 What is Perimeter Shopping?

 Whilst not a new concept, ‘Perimeter Shopping’ is where you should focus the majority of your food shopping.
-Have you ever noticed the fresh fruits, vegetables, fresh bread, meats and dairy items are around the edges of the shops?
-While the highly processed and packaged foods with hard to pronounce ingredients that are high in simple sugars and sodium are found in the aisles?
+Have you ever noticed that fresh fruits, vegetables, fresh bread, meats, and dairy items are around the edges of the shops?
+While the highly processed and packaged foods with hard-to-pronounce ingredients that are high in simple sugars and sodium found in the aisles?

 Just One More Thing…